ordinarydennis/ordinarydennis.github.io/_posts/2022-01-29-The-way-to-erase-items-in-stl-containers-is-all-defferent.md

 ---
-title: The way to erase items in STL containers is all different.
+title: The Way to Erase Items in STL Containers is All Different.
 author:
   name: Dennis
 categories: [C++]